Most common infectious diseases symptoms and causes

 Infectious diseases are caused by microorganisms, such as bacteria, viruses, fungi or parasites.
 Billions of people suffer from infectious diseases annually around the globe.

-Some infectious diseases can be mild and self-limiting, while others can be life-threatening and require hospitalisation.
+Some infectious diseases can be mild and self-limiting, while others can be life-threatening and require hospitalization.

 Some infections can be transferred from one person to another, while others can be transmitted by insects or animals.
 Consuming contaminated food and water or exposure to microbes in the environment can also cause infections.